Central Vermont Solid Waste Management District

 • Never puncture or apply pressure

-• If damaged or swollen, bury in non-flammable material (sand or kitty litter) in a waterproof container and store outside away from buildings until you can bring to the Eco Depot (fees apply).
+• If damaged or swollen, bury in non-flammable material (sand or clay kitty litter) in a waterproof container and store outside away from buildings until you can bring to the Eco Depot (fees apply).

 Picture